 The Saliera is a salt and pepper dispenser for the table in the same way a Rolls Royce is a car.

-An allegory for the cosmos in gold, enamel, ebony and ivory, the Saliera was a present to Archduke Ferdinand II from King Charles IX of France.
-The latter’s grandfather (King Frances I) was the original recipient in 1543.
+An allegory for the cosmos in gold, enamel, ebony and ivory, King Charles IX of France gave the Saliera as a present to Archduke Ferdinand II.
+The King’s grandfather (Frances I) was the original recipient in 1543.

 The Saliera’s fame comes from the glorious nature of the piece itself, but also from its unfortunate theft.

-During renovations, an opportunistic passer by scaled the scaffolding and disappeared off with the piece in 2003.
-He turned himself in in 2006 and led police to where he’d buried the Saliera in a wood.
+During renovations, an opportunistic passer by scaled the scaffolding and disappeared off with the work in 2003.
+They recovered the Saliera some three years later.

 Gallery 28 continues the theme of progress measured through Kunstkammer art, with the appearance, for example, of measuring instruments.
 Allow yourself a little wry smile at the 16th and 17th century carved coconuts gilded with silver (it seems coconuts were a little rarer in Europe back then).

 Don’t miss the wood, bronze and pearl cabinet from 1560/1570, either.
 Although designed for storing art, it’s also art in itself, and displayed in a museum that might legitimately claim to be a work of art, too.
 Art in art in art, one might say.

 Part II: The Kunstkammer (Galleries 27 to 19)